 A table is a database object which is comprised of rows and columns in SQL.
 Simplifying it more we can say that it’s a collection of related data held in a table format.

-Want to get certified in SQL!
+Want to get certified in SQL?
 Learn SQL from top SQL experts and excel in your career with Intellipaat’s SQL certification blog.

 A database can contain n number of tables.
 Within a table, the number of columns is specified but not the number of rows.
 A table can have any number of rows.

 Consider the previous example of the School Database and let’s pick the Student Details table from it.
-The Student Details table can have any number of students details entered into it, but the columns should be related and limited like Student_Name, Student_ID, Age, BOD, Address, and Percentage of Marks.
+The Student Details table can have any number of student details entered into it, but the columns should be related and limited like Student_Name, Student_ID, Age, BOD, Address, and Percentage of Marks.

 The snapshot displays a table from an Employee Database, which contains employee details.